gina-alaska/emodis_ndvi_python-docker/README.md

 # Success for this hackathon looks like:
-* set up docker in HTC
+* set up Docker in HTC
 * migrate code into system

-### Ultimate goal:
+#### Ultimate goal:
 By January 2018 automate application for yearly process of data into NDVI metrics product for NDVI Metrics.
 Be able to store raw data, results data, and algorithms / application for free or cheaply.

 ## Project components:
 * source files from MODIS-NDVI
-* algorithm / application

-## MODIS-NDVI data
-python code in docker container for HTC for processing and storage
+* algorithm / application - python code in docker container for HTC for processing and storage
+* HTC
+* Docker

 ## history of NDVI Metrics project and UAF-GINA:
-2010 created code
+* 2010 created code for processing
-running yearly
-examples of reporting
+* The code is running yearly to process NDVI metrics examples of reporting

 ### Contributors:
-@dayne
+@dayne - Docker containerization
+@jiang-gina - NDVI Metrics application
-@vlraymond
+@vlraymond - award winning documentation